Swaraj1313/public-invetsment-site-suitability/README.md

 # fstp-site-suitability-
 This project develops a constraint-based geospatial model to identify feasible sites for Faecal Sludge Treatment Plants (FSTPs) under regulatory and operational constraints in rural districts to support poblic investment decisions.

+## Overview

+This project develops a **constraint-based site suitability model** for identifying feasible locations for Faecal Sludge Treatment Plants (FSTPs) in resource-constrained districts.

+Rather than a conventional GIS mapping exercise, the model operationalizes regulatory norms into a spatial decision-support system, enabling evidence-based infrastructure planning.

+The analysis highlights trade-offs between regulatory compliance and practical feasibility in siting decentralized sanitation infrastructure.

+## What This Project Demonstrates

+- Translation of regulatory norms into a spatial decision system
+- Integration of environmental, social, and logistical constraints
+- Identification of feasible infrastructure sites under real-world constraints
+- Trade-offs between compliance requirements and land availability

 ## Analytical Workflow and Outputs

 | Step | Output | Purpose |